mathiuskitchens/mern-Employees/README.md

 2. Navigate to the root directory of the application using `cd mern_Employees`
 3. Install the dependencies by running `npm install` in the root directory
 4. Navigate to the `backend` directory using `cd backend`
-5. Install the backend dependencies by running `npm install` in the `backend` directory
+5. Install the backend dev dependencies by running `npm install` in the `backend` directory

 ## Usage

 To use the application, follow these steps:

-1. Start the MongoDB server by running `mongod` in a terminal window
-2. Start the API server by running `npm start` in the root directory of the application
+1. Start the API server by running `npm run dev` in the `backend` directory of the application
-3. Start the React app by running `npm start` in the `client` directory
+2. Start the React app by running `npm run start` in the `frontend` directory
-4. Open your web browser and navigate to `http://localhost:3000`
+3. Open your web browser and navigate to `http://localhost:3000`

 ## Features